Updated: June 05, 2025

 FAQs

-Generally speaking, you can sublet a right to buy property as soon as you complete the purchase.
+Generally speaking, you can sublet the right to buy property as soon as you complete the purchase.

 The government does not normally allow you to sublet a home if you’ve bought it using the Help to Buy scheme.

-However, they will consider it if your personal circumstances make it difficult to live there, for example if you have to care for a family member, or move for work purposes.
+However, they will consider it if your personal circumstances make it difficult to live there, such as if you have to care for a family member or move for work purposes.

 It may also be allowed if you are struggling financially.